 This is Deni's—he's Deni to everyone—third season with Maccabi.
 He joined the club's youth team when he was around 13.
 Soon after, he shot up six inches.
 The growth spurt introduced a new set of difficulties.
 "He was on his tiptoes when running, hands everywhere, shoulders tight," Perovic says.
 "Everything disconnected."

 At the youth level, Deni, who could always pass and shoot, and who even as a boy had an uncanny ability to read the floor, could dominate even with the flapping limbs.
-But Perovic encouraged Deni to chase loftier goals.
-"Do you want to be the best?" he'd ask him over and over and then again and again.
+But Veljko Perovic, who's coached and trainer Deni for about five years, encouraged him to chase loftier goals.
+"Do you want to be the best?" he'd ask Deni over and over and then again and again.
 Deni's answer was always "yes," so one day early on in their training—which usually took place around 7 a.m. before school—Perovic told him they were changing things up.
 The ball would be tossed to the side.
 Instead, Deni would spend the hour working on things like stability and posture.
 No dribbling.
 No shooting.
 They progressed to skips.
 Then came running.
 Then, finally, after about three months, Deni was permitted to pick up the ball again.

-The performances, combined with his rare blend of size and skills, propelled him onto the radars of NBA executives, many of whom have traveled to Israel to watch him play (Sam Presti of the Thunder and Dennis Lindsey are two of the more recent ones to make the pilgrimage).
-It didn't matter that he averaged just 6.4 minutes in eight EuroLeague contests in his first full season with Maccabi.
+The performances, combined with his rare blend of size and skills, propelled him onto the radars of NBA scouts many of whom have traveled to Israel to watch him play, with Sam Presti of the Thunder and Dennis Lindsey of the Jazz being the two most recent executives to make the pilgrimage.
+It didn't matter that in his first full season with Maccabi he averaged just 6.4 minutes in eight EuroLeague contests.
 As Nikola Vujcic, Maccabi's 41-year-old general manager, points out: "It's impressive that he's at this level at all.
 Kids his age don't play in EuroLeague, especially not for teams competing for the top eight. … Here, if someone plays two bad games, everyone goes, 'What the fuck is this player shitty motherfucker?'"

 Against Hapoel, Deni doesn't check in until the end of the first quarter.
-With his coiffed hair and baby face, he looks like an Abercrombie model in a basketball uniform.
-At first, he struggles.
+With his coiffed hair and baby face, he looks like an Abercrombie model.
+He struggles at first.
 He's passive.
 He tosses the ball away.
 His older and burlier opponents push around his thin, 215-pound frame.
 The concerns scouts have about his game—his strength, his struggles in man-to-man defense, his ability to get off his shot at the NBA level—are apparent.
 He picks up a couple of quick fouls and is pulled.